 Breast cancer cells are graded on a scale of 1 to 3:

-- Grade 1, or well differentiated.
-The cancer cells appear to be slower-growing and resemble normal breast tissue.
+- Grade 1, or well-differentiated: The cancer cells appear to be slower-growing and resemble healthy breast tissue.

-- Grade 2, or moderately differentiated.
-Cancer cells are moderately different from normal cells and likely to grow at a medium rate of speed.
+- Grade 2, or moderately differentiated: Cancer cells are moderately different from healthy cells and likely to grow at a medium rate of speed.

-- Grade 3, or poorly differentiated.
-Cancer cells look very different from normal cells, meaning they are likely to grow and spread faster.
+- Grade 3, or poorly differentiated: Cancer cells look very different from healthy cells, meaning they are likely to grow and spread faster.

 - how fast your cancer might spread

 - how survivable it is

 In addition to looking at the size and location of the tumor, doctors also consider whether the tumor tests positive for estrogen receptors, progesterone receptors, or